Iranian influence operations in the United Kingdom: Encouragement of UK disunity

 In 2014, ahead of Scotland's independence referendum, Iranian-linked social media accounts circulated memes and cartoons of UK Prime Minister David Cameron portraying England as authoritarian.
 Iranian Facebook pages also mimicked Scottish media outlets, enabling them to gain traction.

 Iranian state English language media, Press TV was used to showcase Scottish independence as "anti imperialist" and spread stories that the London government was "militarizing Scottish territory to suppress secessionist sentiment".
-According to UK defence journal, Iran's influence operations in 2014 did not achieve significant impact in Scotland.
+According to the UK Defence Journal, Iran's influence operations in 2014 did not achieve significant impact in Scotland.
 The journal identified the dissemination of Iran's narrative of portraying "Scotland as oppressed, Westminster as colonial overlord, and independence as liberation".

+In 2023, it was found that the Scottish National Party (SNP) provided £372k to an Iran linked mosque.

-In 2024, the Times reported that Iran's revolutionary guard corps has a network of fake X (formerly twitter) accounts which are used to cause tension and disunity within the United Kingdom and the United States.
+In 2025, The Times reported that Iran's Revolutionary Guard Corps has a network of fake X (formerly Twitter) accounts which are used to cause tension and disunity within the United Kingdom and the United States.
 It was found that Iranian linked accounts demonstrate support for Scottish independence and for the Scottish National Party.
-Clemson university researchers, who had previously discovered the Russian network in the 2016 US elections, discovered at least 80 accounts pretending to be left wing British citizens.
+Clemson University researchers, who had previously discovered the Russian network in the 2016 US elections, discovered at least 80 accounts pretending to be left wing British citizens.
 According to the Times, "at least 4 per cent of the discussion on X surrounding Scottish independence" was done by the Iranian network.
 The network had at least a quarter million followers according to the researchers.
-In 2023, it was found that the Scottish National Party (SNP) provided £372k to an Iran linked mosque.